wallflower122/RFM/README.md

 3. **Run the Notebook**: Navigate to the notebook `RFM_Clustering_for_Customer_Segmentation.ipynb` and run the cells sequentially.
 This notebook encapsulates our analysis, step by step.

+### Data
+The dataset used for this project is available [here](https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci)

 ### Results

 Our analysis culminates in a nuanced understanding of customer behavior within the UK online retail landscape.
 The derived customer segments provide actionable insights for strategic decision-making, personalized marketing approaches, and optimization of inventory management.